fabian253/ethereum_api_evaluation/README.md

 The project aims to evaluate the functionality of the associated [Ethereum API](https://github.com/fabian253/ethereum_api).
 Here, different areas are tested, which show the functionality as well as the possibilities and use cases of the API.

+> **_NOTE:_** An additional folder named *dataset* must be created for the evaluation.
+This folder must be inserted directly into the *src* folder.
+Several datasets must be saved in this folder, which can be found on [Kaggle](https://www.kaggle.com/datasets/fabiangalm/ethereum-blockchain).

 This evaluation is split into the following parts:

 - Data Correctness